Istanbul’s Hagia Sophia museum to be converted into mosque

 The religious group which brought the case had contested the legality of the 1934 decision by the modern Turkish republic’s secular government ministers and argued the building was the personal property of Ottoman Sultan Mehmed II, who conquered Istanbul in 1453.

-The court ruled Hagia Sophia is the property of a foundation managing the Sultan’s assets and has opened it up to the public as a mosque. – AP
+The court ruled Hagia Sophia is the property of a foundation managing the Sultan’s assets and has opened it up to the public as a mosque. – AP/Reuters